Skip to content

 If the SAR has explored the practice of a care provider regulated by the Care Quality Commission (CQC), a copy of the report should be provided to the CQC.
 Copies of any specific documentation or evidence submitted by the care provider as part of the SAR should also be provided to the CQC if it is requested.

-All Overview Reports should be made published on the Safeguarding Adults Board website.
+All Overview Reports should be published on the Safeguarding Adults Board website.

 To view the reports for your area, use the relevant link below: